This post continues from Part 1 at the link above!

 The shadows that intrude are symbolic of female power, the presence as unknown, the presence as unable to control -and thus, must put bars around it, again, like Rilke’s Panther.

-Curse of The Cat People (1944)Â also emphasizes motifs of Initiation, Parent/Child relationships. disparate points of view and conformity.
+Curse of The Cat People (1944) also emphasizes motifs of Initiation and Parent/Child relationships—disparate points of view and conformity.
 Oliver’s disturbing prosecution of what is supposed normal in his little world is in drastic conflict with Amy’s world.

-Experience the fantasy in all realities and the basic reality of fantasy
+From Hillman- Re-Visioning Psychology, p.23- Experience the fantasy in all realities and the basic reality of fantasy: Source

-as Henry James demonstrated one could provoke the fantastic imagination into a sense of horror or uneasiness by playing upon a perception of innocence, what he termed ‘The Exposure’ The helpless plasticity of childhood that isn’t dear or sacred to somebody”
+As Henry James demonstrated, one could provoke the fantastic imagination into a sense of horror or uneasiness by playing upon a perception of innocence, what he termed ‘The Exposure’ The helpless plasticity of childhood that isn’t dear or sacred to somebody.” – Quoted from James’ letter to Dr. Waldenstein in The Letters of Henry James ed.
+Percy Lubbock (New York Scribner’s 1920).1:297

-Men and women grasp at their faith under the guise of normalcy, especially in the daily goings on of day to day life.
-Children represent a certain naivete which Lewton illustrates as a metaphor.
-Through the symbolic use of a child, a very common human emotion can be evoked, but they really hint at an adult world that is at times, fragile, lacks a clear sense of order and limited in self awareness.
+Lewton’s threats from cats, zombies, Satanists, or leopard men show us that it’s man himself who is the true thing to be feared.
+Men and women grasp at their faith under the guise of normalcy, especially in the daily goings on of day-to-day life.
+Children represent a certain naivete, which Lewton illustrates as a metaphor.
+Through the symbolic use of a child, a very common human emotion can be evoked, but they really hint at an adult world that is, at times, fragile, lacks a clear sense of order, and is limited in self-awareness.

 Mother Alice and Mrs. Callahan see Amy’s ‘active imagination’ as an attribute!
-Oliver fears the effects and says “Amy has too many fantasies and too few friends and it worries me.”
+Oliver fears the effects and says, “Amy has too many fantasies and too few friends, and it worries me.”

-“Fantasizing impulse is one of the child’s basic methods of ordering {his} environment and constructing a meaningful world for.
+Freud notes in Beyond the Pleasure Principle.
+“Fantasizing impulse is one of the child’s basic methods of ordering {his} environment and constructing a meaningful world for.”

-“They abreact (release an emotion) the strength of the impression and as one might put it, make themselves master of their situation.” (page 11)
+“They abreact (release an emotion) the strength of the impression and, as one might put it, make themselves master of their situation.” (page 11)

 from THE DREAD OF DIFFERENCE -Grant pg.61